mvolkmann/blog/src/zig.md

 the variable is set to another value before it is used.
 Accessing a variable that is still set to `undefined` produces unexpected results.
-Runtime checks for this may be added in the future.
+Run-time checks for this may be added in the future.

 There are four kinds of values a variable or expression can have that indicate that it doesn't have a real value,